With respect to F⁺ and F⁻ bacterial matings, answer the following... | Channels for Pearson+

 Textbook Question

-With respect to F⁺ and F⁻ bacterial matings, answer the following questions: How was it established that physical contact between cells was necessary?
+With respect to F⁺ and F⁻ bacterial matings, answer the following questions: How was it established that chromosome transfer was unidirectional?

 Verified Solution